 How do colleges perceive the IB Program?

-Which IB and AP courses are available at Mid-Pacific?
+Which IB courses are available at Mid-Pacific?

 IB courses available include: